 Increased coffee prices in Colombia have a different cause with a similar effect.
 In Colombia, the well-organized coffee industry started a marketing campaign called Toma Café, which encouraged consumption of locally produced coffee by exploring diverse coffee drink recipes and also by encouraging coffee consumption any time of the day, not just in the morning (Rafael, 2019).
-This campaign had the effect of increasing the population of potential buyers of locally produced, high-quality coffee, which like the income effect on the Brazilian market, shifts the demand curve to the right, which increases the equilibrium quantity and the equilibrium price (Figure 1).
+This campaign had the effect of increasing the population of potential buyers of locally produced, high-quality coffee.
+Like the income effect on the Brazilian market, this shifts the demand curve to the right.
+This increases the equilibrium quantity and the equilibrium price (Figure 1).

 To stimulate demand we created our own communication network to bring more reasons to consume and reduce the barriers.(Sierra, 2019)